adelekedare/alx-system_engineering-devops/0x00-shell_basics/README.md

 file:it gives info about a file

-ln:it creates a symbolic link
+lnv-s:it creates a symbolic link